timschneeb/OnyxTweaks/README.md

 ## Downloads

+> [!IMPORTANT]
-To use this module, you must first root your device using Magisk.
+> To use this module, you must root your device using Magisk.
 See the [mobileread.com](https://mobileread.com) forum for guides.
-Then enable Zygisk in Magisk Manager and install the [LSPosed Magisk module](https://github.com/JingMatrix/LSPosed/releases).
+> Then enable Zygisk in Magisk Manager and install the [LSPosed Magisk module](https://github.com/JingMatrix/LSPosed/releases).

 See [releases](https://github.com/timschneeb/OnyxTweaks) for module downloads.